 Kaushikee showed me to my room, and I had a nice chat with her on the way to the lift before coming across Nabeel, the duty manager, who offered to give me a grand tour of the property later and I gladly accepted.

-abeel also informed me that the rooms are sanitised and kept locked for 24 hours before the guest’s arrival, which has become a common practice now, and I was glad Oberoi Grand was following it.
+Nabeel also informed me that the rooms are sanitized and kept locked for 24 hours before the guest’s arrival, which has become a common practice now, and I was glad Oberoi Grand was following it.

 I suggest if you are looking to get a free upgrade, you should enquire the possibility of that with the hotel well in advance, rather than doing it while checking in.

 The moment you step inside the grand lobby, you can sense that there is something special about this place.
-The old European style counters in the lobby are a sight for sore eyes, I was missing that European feel.
-The room is overshadowed by a grand chandelier in the centre, while the old Bluthner piano sits in the corner.
+The old European-style counters in the lobby are a sight for sore eyes, I was missing that European feel.
+The room is overshadowed by a grand chandelier in the center, while the old Bluthner piano sits in the corner.

 I got to click a picture of the lobby from what used to be called a ‘lounge’ – it is one level above and looks through where the chandelier hangs.

 Oberoi Grand premiere room with balcony review